The International Trade Blog International Sales & Marketing

 Export documentation and procedures for Mexico are as critical as they are for any other country.
-According to the ITA, Mexico is not subject to any special U.S. export control regulations, and it is designated as a Category I country (the least restrictive) for receipt of U.S. high-technology products.
-Other documents you need to export to Mexico from the U.S. will vary depending on your products, but may include:
+Mexico is not subject to any special U.S. export control regulations, and it is designated as a Category I country (the least restrictive) for receipt of U.S. high-technology products.
+The documents you need to export to Mexico from the U.S. will vary depending on your products, but may include:

 - Bill of lading